kkrruumm/void-install-script/README.md

 The best way to contribute to this would be to create a pull request adding the feature you would like.

-Any new pull requests should target the `dev` branch.
-At the moment, the installer appears rather stable- the `dev` branch will provide a place to merge new changes, which after testing, can be merged into `main`.

 If you would like a change to be made to the script, a request/suggestion in the issues tracker is also a wonderful place to start.

 There *are* a few things to keep in mind-